bladeXue/wordgets/README.md

     To Android, things become more complex.
 Please follow these steps:
         1. Your phone and your Windows computer should be in the same LAN.
         2. Download the already configured nginx and unzip it.
         3. Place your wordlists and cards into directory `WWW\` of nginx.
+Run `nginx.exe`.
+It will not generate windows, so just make sure you run it.
         4. Open `cmd` and enter `ipconfig` and press ENTER key.
 Find your computer ip in LAN.
         5. Import the files via `http://[Your IP Address]:8080/[File name].[Its extension name]`
     4. How to use synchonization